The Post-Antibiotic Era

 Antibiotic Overuse On Factory Farms

-Despite this risk to public health – 70% of all antibiotics sold in the US go to factory farms where they’re given to animals that often are even sick.
-Certainly, crowded and unsanitary conditions, along with other factory farm practices put the health of animals at risk.
+Despite this risk to public health – 70% of all antibiotics sold in the US go to factory farms where they’re given to animals that often are not even sick.
+Certainly crowded and unsanitary conditions, along with other factory farm practices, put the health of animals at risk.
 Instead of treating sick animals with antibiotics as they get an infection, many farms distribute medicine as a preventative measure, and as a tool to have animals gain weight faster.

 We are pushing for change by getting the big chain restaurants that buy from factory farms to call for change.
 As millennials have huge purchasing power in today’s economy, we can use our dollars to call for change from our favorite restaurants.